Create the team's PR space

 - If there are other people using Confluence with you, feel free to add them as Team members (you can remove them later), or just stick with yourself for now

 - Paste this in as the Description: Follow the progress of the brave Teams in Space astronauts as they embark on their mission to colonize Mars.

 Great!
 You now have a team space, again with its own home page.
-This home page is a little different to the project space and your personal space – you'll see any team members you added, listed on the home page.
+This space overview is a little different to the project space and your personal space—you'll see any team members you added listed on the home page.